saadz-khan/mdev-so/README.md

-# til
+# MDev-SO
-#### Today I learned
+#### My learning dev Stack Overflow
-Log for thing/tools I will be learning that make me a better developer in general.
+Log for things/tools I will be learning that make me a better developer in general.